timlabs/uscode/United States Code/TITLE 50-WAR AND NATIONAL DEFENSE/CHAPTER 45-MISCELLANEOUS INTELLIGENCE COMMUNITY AUTHORITIES/SUBCHAPTER IV-COLLECTION, ANALYSIS, AND SHARING OF INTELLIGENCE.md

 #### (b) Updates
 * The Director shall update the list published under subsection (a) every 180 days or more frequently as needed.

 ### §3369.
-Encouragement of cooperative actions to detect and counter foreign influence operations
+Cooperative actions to detect and counter foreign influence operations
 #### (a) Findings
 * Congress makes the following findings: